xinyouu/PFIQA/README.md

 For any question about our paper or code, please emial `linxinying@stu.scu.edu.cn`.

 ## Acknowledgment
-The codes are based on [AHIQ](https://github.com/IIGROUP/AHIQ).Thanks for their awesome works.
+The codes are based on [AHIQ](https://github.com/IIGROUP/AHIQ).
+Thanks for their awesome works.